ds4es/cms/README.md

-# Coverage Monitoring Service
+# Coverage Monitoring Service (Back-End)

-This project aims to propose a solution to offer a high resolution capacity coverage monitoring for critical dispatch services such as an emergency service.
+This project aims to propose a solution to offer a high resolution of the capacity coverage monitoring for critical dispatch services such as an emergency service.

 By **capacity coverage** we mean the information relying on: *How many teams can reach any point of a jurisdiction within a given timeframe?*